OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 #### line_readings

 This was a rough sketch that is now completed in the code.
-Going groups was easy since they rely on the meter reading SQL.
+Doing groups was easy since they rely on the meter reading SQL.

 - `src/server/models/Reading.js`
   - getNewCompressedReadings will add a parameter that is the graphic unit id where the readings are returned in this unit.
 It will also be renamed.
 Thus, the signature will become